mosn/layotto/.github/ISSUE_TEMPLATE/good-first-issue-component.md

 name: "Good first issue (develop a new component)"
 about: Submit a good first issue
 labels: ["kind/component", "help wanted","good first issue","medium" ]
+title: "Develop a new component for XXX API; 为 XXX API 开发新的组件"

 ---
 <!-- Please only use this template for submitting good first issues -->